Cosmic-Innovative/vertstack/docs/README.md

 ## License

-VERT Stack is available under the MIT License.
+The VERT Stack is available under the MIT License.
 See the [LICENSE](../LICENSE) file for more information.

 ---